crypticCaroline/puppyplaymates/docs/features.md

     * The file extension is checked prior to upload and only allow if jpg, png, gif and jpeg
     * If the image is set as the profile image, when is it deleted the default avatar replaces the profile image
     * If the image is not the profile image, then a button will appear to make it the profile image
+    * Admins are able to delete the image is inappropriate
 * Edit Human - brings a form up so users can enter the human name and bio
 * Image Modal - modal which displays a larger version of the image the user had added
 * Edit Comment - allows authors to edit comments also renders a button to delete the comment as well
 * Delete Comment - allows authors or profile owners to delete comment.
 If the profile owner, it also brings up button to report user if comment makes them feel uncomfortable.
+The admin is also able to remove comments if they are inappropriate

 ### Playmates